sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

  * identify the differences between a local aligner and a pseudo aligner.
  * perform genome indexing appropriate to your data.
- * map your RNA-seq data onto the genome.
+ * map your RNA-seq data onto a genome.